archivesunleashed/notebooks/datathon-nyc/README.md

 ## Team Collaboration Resources

+- **[#NY Datathon (Online) Resources](https://drive.google.com/drive/u/0/folders/1KdqBwpUTheYei_IjPaIXFxVLI5UH1_dL)**: This is a shared folder for participants, housing our introductory Google slides, additional resources, and where teams will save their final presentations.
-- **[Team Final Projects Folder](https://drive.google.com/drive/u/1/folders/138xKFQwHrjJEnruZ21lkK5UAxFPU2GLz)**: we have set up a folder where you can directly import/work on your presentations.
+- **[Team Final Projects Folder](https://drive.google.com/drive/u/0/folders/138xKFQwHrjJEnruZ21lkK5UAxFPU2GLz)**: we have set up a folder where you can directly work on your presentations.
 We ask that you use Google Slides to help us with quick transitions between groups.
-- **Folder on your desktop**: we recommend setting up a dedicated folder on your desktop - it will come in handy when you are using terminal and need to point to a directory (folder).
-It’s also nice to be able to keep all your work in the same place.
-- **Text editor**: Any text editor will do.
-If you don't have one installed we recommend trying  [Sublime Text](https://www.sublimetext.com) (Mac Users) or [Notepad++](https://notepad-plus-plus.org) (Windows users).
+Please name your slides using the following convention: AU-NY2020-TeamName.
+- Make sure you have both a [Github Account](https://github.com/join) and [Google Account](https://accounts.google.com/signin/v2/identifier?service=g4np&passive=1209600&continue=https%3A%2F%2Fwww.google.com%2Fnonprofits%2Faccount%2Fsignup%3Flocality%3Dus&followup=https%3A%2F%2Fwww.google.com%2Fnonprofits%2Faccount%2Fsignup%3Flocality%3Dus&flowName=GlifWebSignIn&flowEntry=ServiceLogin) to work with our resources and your teams.
+- **[Quick Guide to Setting up Colab Notebooks](https://youtu.be/JDXQRUp_Tx4)**: If you need a quick review of how to set up your Colab Notebook environment, we have a short tutorial.
 - **Project Examples**: Need a bit more inspiration before starting?
 Checkout projects from previous datathons: [Toronto](https://archivesunleashed.org/toronto/) |  [Vancouver](https://archivesunleashed.org/vancouver/) | [Washington](https://archivesunleashed.org/washington/)